What is assertiveness?

 Be open and honest about what you want or don't want, and what you feel.
 Your needs and feelings will then become more clear to others, leading to better understanding between you.

 When you express what you want or don't want openly, you are less likely to feel angry about never getting your needs met or about being manipulated.
 Being assertive can also improve your self-esteem.
 It can be particularly beneficial to be assertive in situations where you feel threatened or bullied.

 How can I be more assertive?

-IDENTIFY how you FEEL about things e.g. "I feel angry", "I feel embarrassed".
+Identify how you feel about things.
+For example, "I feel angry", "I feel embarrassed".
 Use everyday words to express how you feel e.g. "I feel stepped on".
 Describe your feelings using "I" statements instead of blaming others e.g. "I feel hurt" rather than "You hurt me".

-ASK FOR FEEDBACK: "Am I being clear?
+Ask for feedback.
+"Am I being clear?"
 This shows you are open to communication and are expressing an opinion, feeling or request, rather than a demand.
 Evaluate your expectations.
 Are they reasonable?
 Be willing to compromise.

 How to make assertive requests